 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which represent our projections, estimates, expectations or beliefs concerning among other things, financial items that relate to management's future plans or objectives or to our future economic and financial performance.
 In some cases, you can identify these statements by terminology such as "may", "should", "plans", "believe", "will", "anticipate", "estimate", "expect" "project", or "intend", including their opposites or similar phrases or expressions.
-You should be aware that these statements are projections or estimates as to future events and are subject to a number of factors that may tend to influence the accuracy of the statements.
-These forward-looking statements should not be regarded as a representation by the Company or any other person that the events or plans of the Company will be achieved.
+You should be avare that these statements are projections or estimates as to future events and are subject to a number of factors that may tend to influence the accuracy of the statements.
+These forward-looking statement should not be regarded as a representation by the Company or any other person that the events or plans of the Company will be achieved.
 You should not unduly rely on these forward-looking statements, which speak only as of the date of this Quarterly Report.
-We undertake no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date of this Quarterly Report or to reflect the occurrence of unanticipated events.
-You should, however, review the factors and risks we describe in the reports we file from time to time with the Securities and Exchange Commission ("SEC") after the date of this Quarterly Report.
+We undertake no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date of this Quarterly Report or to reflect the occurrecy of us should, however, review the factors and risks we describe in the reports we file from time to time with the Securities and Exchange Commission ("SEC") after the date of this Quarterly Report.
 Actual results may differ materially from any forward looking statement.

-Company Overview
+Overview

-We are a clinical stage biopharmaceutical company that manufactures and develops monoclonal antibodies for the treatment of cancer and serious viral infections.
-We are advancing three separate clinical programs with our first-in-class compounds bavituximab and Cotara®.
+We are a clinical-stage biopharmaceutical company developing and manufacturing first-in-class monoclonal antibodies for the treatment of cancer and viral infections.
+We are advancing two Phase II oncology programs with our lead product candidates bavituximab and Cotara as well as our Phase Ib hepatitis C virus ("HCV") program for bavituximab.